digital-preservation/csv-validator/README.md

 * A library in your Scala project.

-* A library in your Java project (We provide a Java 6 interface, to make things simple for Java programmers too).
+* A library in your Java project (We provide a Java 7 interface, to make things simple for Java programmers too).

-The Validation Tool and APIs can be used on any Java Virtual Machine which supports Java 6 or better.
+The Validation Tool and APIs can be used on any Java Virtual Machine which supports Java 7 or better (**NB Java 6 support was removed in version 1.1**).
 The source code is built using the [Apache Maven](http://apache.maven.org) build tool, by executing `mvn clean install`.